isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 ```

 By opening it `keyword:public`, we ensure that `field:refl` and `field:trans`
-both "leak" in when we open `module:PreorderReasoning`.
+both "leak" in when we open `module:Preorder-Reasoning`.
 In essence,
 `keyword:public` makes it as if we explicitly defined the imported identifiers
 in this module---just like when we write our Exports module at the end of every
 chapter.